-- If more than one fault has occurred, press the button next to the word "Fault" in the screen display to view the Faults Main Menu.
+- If there are no faults, the symbol next to the word "Faults" is not displayed and no Fault menus are available. - If more than one fault has occurred, press the button next to the word "Fault" in the screen display to view the Faults Main Menu.
 As shown in the diagram, the Faults Main Menu has two submenus.
 Press the Previous Main Menu button to return to the Faults Main Menu.
 Press the Previous Main Menu button a second time to return to Main Menu 2.